preslavmihaylov/booknotes/java/programming-concurrency-jvm/chapter-06/README.md

 }
 ```

-In Scala, it takes a lot less effort to create transactions:
+In Scala, it takes a lot less effort to create transactions.

+<details><summary>Scala example</summary>

 ```scala
 atomic {
   //code to run in a transaction....